ducchuu/flask_api/README.md

-Then, to run locally, in the project directory run:
+Then, to run locally, open new window in Terminal/Command Prompt, navigate to the project directory and run:
 ```python
 python frontend/serve.py
 ```